itsyoboieltr/dbest-stack/README.md

 - Copy all template files into the `destination folder`
 - Install dependencies with `bun i`.
 - Initialize a fresh Git repo.
 Opt out with the `--no-git` flag.
-- Run the template's configured `start` script, if defined.

 ## Getting started